mustafaalmutawa/cs326-final-yukon/docs/final.md

 # User Interface
 ### Homepage
 <img width="1437" alt="sk__rmbillede_2022-05-06_kl _13 38 50" src="https://user-images.githubusercontent.com/40669187/167196835-334d4ebc-09f8-4f32-adc2-42366cf0743b.png">
 The homepage shows all the product listings.
+It's the main landing pge of our app.
 Additionally.
-On the left side are yhe filtering options.
+The left side contains filtering options.
 The navigation bar on the top has links to add a listing, login, and join.

 <br>

 ### User Profile
 <img width="1301" alt="sk__rmbillede_2022-05-06_kl _13 41 03" src="https://user-images.githubusercontent.com/40669187/167196881-778cda62-afe0-4d5c-b7e6-d1390cc95de0.png">

-The user profile page shows the user's own listings as well as their rating. additionally, it allows the user to make updates to their listings, update the profile name, and delete the account.
+The user profile page shows the user's own listings as well as their rating.
+Additionally, it allows the user to make updates to their listings, update the profile name, and delete the account.

 <br>

 ### Product Page
 ![Screen Shot 2022-05-06 at 21 53 12](https://user-images.githubusercontent.com/40669187/167201012-8a0d9247-6d0b-4762-97e4-87bab0c212e6.png)

-The product page shows the all the product's information.
-This includes product images and description as well as details like condition, preferred payment method, availavility of shipping, and so on.
+The product page shows the product's information.
+This includes the product's images and description as well as details like its condition, the preferred payment method, availavility of shipping, etc.

 <br>

 ### Add Listing Page
 <img width="1440" alt="sk__rmbillede_2022-05-06_kl _13 39 01" src="https://user-images.githubusercontent.com/40669187/167196970-20f3e6f4-3ac5-467d-b87c-1d3f1e34602c.png">

 The add listing page allows the user to create a new listing.
-It takes in information about the product (name, price, images, etc.) and dynamically add the product to the homepage.
+It takes in information about the product (name, price, images, etc.) and dynamically adds the product to the homepage.

 <br>